 Pembe moves to London in 1970 with her husband Adem and two children: her “sultan” Iskander, and daughter Esme.
 Her third child, Yunus, is born in England.
 Jamila was the sister that Adem first fell in love with, but he accepts Pembe instead because Jamila had been kidnapped, and he won’t marry a woman who may not be a virgin.

-Meanwhile, Adem’s life continues to spirals out of control.
+Meanwhile, Adem’s life continues to spiral out of control.
 He turns violent, abusive with his words, and violent with objects.
 Although the violence wasn’t aimed at his family, they sometimes got caught in its path.
 Eventually, he leaves his family to live with the other woman, an exotic dancer named Roxana.

 Meanwhile, Adem remains ensnared with Roxana.
-When she leaves him for another man, he follows her to Abu Dhabi where he eventually spirals further into debt.
+When she leaves him for another man, he follows her to Abu Dhabi, where he eventually spirals further into debt.
 In the end, he commits suicide to escape his troubles.

 … and Iskander’s story

 Iskander, called Alex by his British friends, was brought up as an entitled male.
-As the oldest child, and male, his mother doted on him.
+As the oldest child and male, his mother doted on him.
 As an example, Iskander was bullied while they lived in Kurdistan.
 In retaliation, he created a gang of 3 boys to take revenge on one of the bullies.
 When the boy’s mother came to talk to Pembe about the situation, she provided an alibi for Iskander and seemed proud of him.

 When Adem leaves the family, Iskander takes on the role of head of the household.
 He is angry when he finds out that his mother is seeing Elias.
-He come home early from school one day, which happened to be the only time that Elias ever came to the house.
+He came home early from school one day, which happened to be the only time that Elias ever came to the house.
 It was an innocent visit, with Elias wanting to see Pembe’s home.
 Elias hid until Iskander went upstairs, but Iskander heard the stealthy noises as Elias left.
 That, combined with the fact that Pembe’s button was incorrectly buttoned (she had to change her shirt after dropping something on the previous one) condemns Elias in Iskander’s eyes.
 Once he confirms Elias’ identity, he starts following Elias at random times.
 He demands that his father do something about Pembe’s affair, and when Adem does nothing, he decides to take matters into his own hands.

 The rest of the story